opentripmodel/otm-library.net/README.md

 # OTM .NET Toolkit

-OpenTripModel .NET provides concise OTM types and utilities for C#, helping teams standardize message flows with partners that agree on OTM profiles.
+OpenTripModel .NET provides concise OTM types and utilities for C#, helping teams standardize message flows with partners who agree on OTM profiles.

 **Define how your data translates to OTM** using lightweight model types, **validate** to catch missing or invalid profile-required fields, and **publish** via your existing transport stack (request/response APIs, file-based transfers,